Packet Clearing House

-Packet Clearing House (PCH) is the international nonprofit organization responsible for providing operational support and security to critical internet infrastructure, including Internet exchange points and the core of the domain name system.
+Packet Clearing House (PCH) is the international organization responsible for providing operational support and security to critical Internet infrastructure, including Internet exchange points and the core of the Domain Name System.
 The organization also works in the areas of cybersecurity coordination, regulatory policy and Internet governance.

 Overview

 Packet Clearing House (PCH) was formed in 1994 by Chris Alan and Mark Kent to provide efficient regional and local network interconnection alternatives for the West Coast of the United States.
 It has grown to become a leading proponent of neutral independent network interconnection and provider of route-servers at major exchange points worldwide.

 PCH provides equipment, training, data, and operational support to organizations and individual researchers seeking to improve the quality, robustness, and Internet accessibility.